-- The candidate may appeal only once to the University Appeals Committee.
-After the dean has made his/her recommendation, the candidate may appeal any level of recommendation up to and including the recommendation of the Dean.
-After the Provost or Senior Vice Provost has made his/her recommendation, the candidate may appeal any level of recommendation up to and including the recommendation of the Provost or Senior Vice Provost. - 2.
+- 1. After the Provost or the Provost's designee has made his/her recommendation, the candidate may appeal any level of recommendation up to and including that of the Provost or the Provost's designee. - 2.
 If an appellant believes that an adverse decision ultimately rendered on an appeal was caused in substantial part by a procedural error or omission either in the original decision-making process or in the appeals process and such alleged procedural error or omission was timely raised as set forth in this Section, such appellant may, with the concurrence of the Akron-AAUP, appeal the matter to arbitration.
-This shall be done by filing a grievance, which shall be initiated at the Step 2 level and thereafter proceed to arbitration pursuant to the procedures established in Article 12 (Grievance and Arbitration Procedures).

-- 3. In any such arbitration, the arbitrator shall consider all procedural errors or claims of inadequate consideration and determine if, in their totality, they constitute substantive prejudice to the candidate. - 4.
+This shall be done by filing a grievance, which shall be initiated at the Step 2 level and thereafter proceed to arbitration pursuant to the procedures established in Article 12 (Grievance and Arbitration Procedures). - 3.
+In any such arbitration, the arbitrator shall consider all procedural errors or claims of inadequate consideration and determine if, in their totality, they constitute substantive prejudice to the candidate. - 4.
 The arbitrator shall remand the promotion or tenure decision being grieved to the point of initial error with directions as to which of the existing procedures in the Agreement or in applicable college or departmental bylaws are to be followed. - 5.
 The arbitrator does not have the authority to award promotion or tenure to a bargaining unit member. - At each level where a tenure or promotion case is remanded and/or subsequently reviewed, individuals and committees will duly consider all advice and recommendations of the arbitrator on an expedited basis. - 7.
 In the case of a violation of the procedures, it is not intended that appointment, reappointment, promotion or tenure be awarded by default.